 |Health Promotion (HP 270)||Nutrition (HLT 230)|

 Certified Background Check

 All students who apply must have a criminal background check for admission into the program.

 If accepted, you will receive an acceptance letter from University of Lynchburg.
 This letter will also tell you whether you have been approved to begin and/or continue completing the nursing prerequisites.

 In the meantime, get to know the transfer process at University of Lynchburg a little better with the Transfer Student Guide.

 Progression in the Major

 During the first 2 years of the program, students take General Education and prerequisite courses for the nursing major.
-Nursing prerequisites for the major include Math 222, Chemistry 127, Biology 222 (with lab), Biology 223 (with lab), Psychology 241, Health Promotion 270, Nursing 220, Nursing 225 (with lab), and Nursing 232 (with lab).
+Nursing prerequisites for the major include Math 222, Chemistry 127, Biology 222 (with lab), Biology 223 (with lab), Psychology 241, and Health Promotion 270.

 Progression to the upper division is competitive.
 You must maintain at least a 3.0 GPA in nursing pre-requisites and receive grades of “B-” or higher in the nursing courses.
 You must receive grades of “C” or higher in non-nursing courses.